Collagen powder supplements are all the rage right now, and many people have started putting it in coffee to help streamline their supplement routine.

 Try it Cold-Brewed

 Collagen coffee is not limited to hot brew.
 Try collagen with your favorite cold brew coffee.
-Mix with your milk of choice and add a sugar-free or natural sweetener if using an unflavored option.
+If you like your coffee sweet, mix with your milk of choice and add a sugar-free or natural sweetener if using an unflavored option.

 How Much Collagen Should I Take Per Day?

-Research has suggested there are benefits to taking supplemental hydrolyzed collagen in doses ranging from 2.5 to 15 grams per day [3].
+Research has suggested taking supplemental hydrolyzed collagen supplements in doses ranging from 2.5 to 15 grams per day [3].

 Daily intake of doses of 2.5g has been associated with improvements in things like joint pain and skin appearance while larger doses of 15g have been associated with improvements in building lean body mass when combined with regular resistance exercise [4, 5, 6].

-Despite all the benefits of taking collagen, many people find it challenging to take collagen supplements regularly.
-Unfortunately, they don’t have the same effect if you only take them now and again.
+Despite all the health benefits of taking collagen supplements, many people find it challenging to take them regularly.
+Unfortunately, they don't have the same effect if you only take them now and again.

-Combining your collagen with a consistent part of your routine, such as having a cup of coffee in the morning, is an easy and effective way to make sure you are getting it in daily.
-It also tastes delicious.
+Combining your collagen with a consistent part of your daily routine, such as having a cup of coffee in the morning, is an easy and effective way to achieve the desired health benefits of this wonderful supplement.

 TL;DR

-Adding collagen to your coffee doesn’t affect the taste (if unflavored) or the smell of your coffee unless it has gone rancid.
-Combining collagen with coffee is an easy way to remember to take your collagen daily so you can get the best benefit from it.
+Adding collagen in coffee is an easy way to remember to consume it daily so you can get the best benefit from it.

 Research supports the benefit of collagen supplements ranging in doses from 2.5 grams to 15 grams.
 It's also an easy way to boost your protein intake.